kaulin/42_minishell/jaakko_notes.md

 # Jaakko's Minishell Notes

+## 5.6.
+- If a running process in minishell is interrupted with ctrl + c to return the prompt to the user, ctrl + d signla does not work any more.
+- Added macros for ERROR and SUCCESS to minishell.h, use these instead of EXIT_SUC/FAIL when just returning 1 or 0, not really exiting the program.
+- Parser expander stuck in infinite loop, trying to hunt it down...

 ## 28.5.
 - Using export in a pipe works as any pipe command: it's run in a different process, so the main process variables are not changed.